 Brazilian Jiu-Jitsu For The Street

-- Pressure tested instead of theoretical
+- The material is pressure-tested instead of just theoretical

-- Everything is performed against a resisting partner, not with a static, cooperative feeder.
+- Everything is performed against a resisting partner, not with a static, cooperative feeder

 - Functional pistol and knife defense is prioritized